aliasexo/fLock/README.md

 flock IV KEY encrypt|decrypt dir

 ## Iv & Key:
-DON'T use white spaces and special characters for the IV and KEY
+**don't** use white spaces and special characters for the IV and KEY

 IV must be 16 characters long